Frequently Asked Questions

 Why are ratings higher compared to other sites and organisations such as FIDE, USCF and the ICC?

-It is best not to think of ratings as absolute numbers, or compare them against other organisations.
+It is not useful to think of ratings as absolute numbers, or compare them against other organisations.
 Different organisations have different levels of players, different rating systems (Elo, Glicko, Glicko-2, or a modified version of the aforementioned).
 These factors can drastically affect the absolute numbers (ratings).

-It's best to think of ratings as "relative" figures (as opposed to "absolute" figures): Within a pool of players, their relative differences in ratings will help you estimate who will win/draw/lose, and how often.
+It is useful to think of ratings as "relative" figures (as opposed to "absolute" figures): Within a pool of players, their relative differences in ratings will help you estimate who will win/draw/lose, and how often.
 Saying "I have X rating" means nothing unless there are other players to compare that rating to.

 How to hide ratings while playing?